amueller/introduction_to_ml_with_python/README.md

 with the ``mglearn`` library of helper functions to create figures and datasets.

-For the curious ones, the cover depicts a [hellbender](https://en.wikipedia.org/wiki/Hellbender)
+For the curious ones, the cover depicts a [hellbender](https://en.wikipedia.org/wiki/Hellbender).

+All datasets are included in the repository, with the exception of the aclImdb dataset, which you can download from the page of [Andrew Maas](http://ai.stanford.edu/~amaas/data/sentiment/).
+See the book for details.

 ## Setup